 When a person is granted a mortgage, they are the mortgagor and the lender is their mortgagee.

 If a mortgagor doesn’t meet their repayment obligations, the mortgagee may claim the property to recover the funds.
-In this case, the mortgagee becomes the vendor of the property and is, therefore, your client, not the mortgagor.
-Mortgagee sales are typically done by auction.
+In this case, the mortgagee becomes the vendor of the property and is your client, not the mortgagor.
+Mortgagee sales are commonly done by auction.